UntakenName/log-analyzer/README.md

 In the root of the project type int the terminal

-1) mvn clean package
+1) mvn clean install
-2) java -jar target/log-analyzer-0.1-SNAPSHOT.jar
+2) java -jar target/log-analyzer.jar